Sensitivity to Pollution and Envirotoxins

 The "I felt better when I moved out of the city" or "wildfire smoke really hits me" pattern often reflects a variant-driven sensitivity rather than universal toxicity.
 Which NQO1/GST/AHR combination you carry decides whether pollution exposure is one of the more consequential environmental inputs to manage.

 Sensitivity to Pollution and Envirotoxins is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →